Jefferson Area Technical Career Center (JATCC)

 The Jefferson Area Technical Career Center (JATCC) is committed to serving the career and post-high school job market preparation needs of all high school students enrolled in grades 10, 11 or 12, throughout Jefferson County.

-With programs like Computer Science with Networking Hardware Emphasis, Criminal Justice, Emergency Medical Technician, Health Science (Medical Assistant / Nursing assisting (CNA), and Welding, you are certain to find a program suitable for you and your career goals.
+With programs like Computer Science with Networking Hardware Emphasis, Criminal Justice, Emergency Medical Technician, Health Science (Medical Assistant / Nursing assisting (CNA), Welding, and Industrial Maintenance Technology you are certain to find a program suitable for you and your career goals.

 Students may attend morning or afternoon classes as their schedules allow.
 Transportation is provided by the local school districts and students are allowed to drive their own vehicles if they choose upon their home school approval.